marcositu/scan-burp-suite-cmd/README.md

 The propose of this script is scan using the burp-api-api for Burp Suite that will use target files.

-For the proper functioning it’s necessary the following tool: https://github.com/vmware/burp-rest-api and the command screen.
+For the proper functioning it’s necessary the following tool: https://github.com/vmware/burp-rest-api and command screen.

 The script reads the config.ini file where it is configured:
 - folderrestapi = Folder where burp-rest-api is located (e.g. -> /home/user/burp-rest-api/)